alexconerly/Cryptocurrencies/README.md

 ![](images_for_readme/preparing_for_scatter.png)

-Finally, a scatter plot was created to exhibit the 2 dimensional relationship of each observation with the total number of coins mined vs the total coins supply, with the color of datapoints designated to represent each of the four classes (0,1,2, or 3).
+Finally, a scatter plot was created to exhibit the 2 dimensional relationship of each observation with the total number of coins mined vs the total coins supply, with the color of data points designated to represent each of the four classes (0,1,2, or 3).
 As seen from the image below, most of the data falls in a similar range but there may be a couple outliers in the dataset from two different classes (1 and 2).

 ![](images_for_readme/final_scatter.png)

 ## Summary

 Overall, using the K-means algorithm was successful at producing four clusters of cryptocurrencies according to their similarities in the metrics provided by the dataset.
-Of course, there are other unsupervised learning options we could have employed, such as heirarchal clustering (which would've involved a dendrogram instead of an elbow curve to determine the number of clusters ('k')), but the k-means algorithm sufficed quite well, especially with the aid of the elbow curve test.
+Of course, there are other unsupervised learning options we could have employed, such as hierarchal clustering (which would've involved a dendrogram instead of an elbow curve to determine the number of clusters ('k')), but the k-means algorithm sufficed quite well, especially with the aid of the elbow curve test.
 Ultimately, the investment bank client could use these classifications for further research to help their customers build a useful cryptocurrency portfolio.